 Ministers of Hospitality

 The ministers of hospitality greet community members as they arrive for Mass.
-They also find cross and gift bearers, assist with seating when necessary, and assist the Mass Coordinator with the offertory baskets.
+They also find cross and gift bearers, assist with seating when necessary, and assist the with the offertory.

 Ministers of the Word

-These ministers, oftentimes abbreviated as EMs, help distribute the consecrated hosts and precious blood during Holy Communion.
+Extraordinary Ministers of the Holy Communion, oftentimes abbreviated as EM’s, help distribute the consecrated hosts and precious blood during Holy Communion.

-The Mass Coordinator is the person who helps ensure everything is prepared before Mass and that all of the ministers are present.
-He or she also assists during Mass with the collection, with the hand washing rite (Lavabo), and with various tasks at the conclusion of Mass.
+The Mass Coordinator sets up before Mass, oversees ministers, and assists with the hand washing rite (Lavabo) and various tasks at the conclusion of Mass.